diy97/ddns-go-unraid/README.md

 # ddns-go-unraid
-this is unraid's plugin with ddns-go
+this is unraid's plugin with ddns-go (non-Docker version)